itrocks/coding-standard/README.md

 This standard can be installed with Composer dependency manager:

 1. Install Composer
-2. Install coding standard as a dependcy of your project
+2. Install coding standard as a dependency of your project

 TODO
 ```